AckerlyXu/heima/articles/service-fabric/service-fabric-deploy-anywhere.md

 Azure Service Fabric allows for the creation of Service Fabric clusters on any VMs or computers running Windows Server or Linux.
 This means you are able to deploy and run Service Fabric applications in any environment where you have a set of Windows Server or Linux computers that are interconnected, be it on-premises, Azure or with any cloud provider.

 ## Create Service Fabric clusters on Azure
-Creating a cluster on Azure is done either via a Resource Model template or the Azure portal preview.
-Read [Create a Service Fabric cluster by using a Resource Manager template](service-fabric-cluster-creation-via-arm.md) or [Create a Service Fabric cluster from the Azure portal preview](service-fabric-cluster-creation-via-portal.md) for more information.
+Creating a cluster on Azure is done either via a Resource Model template or the Azure Portal.
+Read [Create a Service Fabric cluster by using a Resource Manager template](service-fabric-cluster-creation-via-arm.md) or [Create a Service Fabric cluster from the Azure Portal](service-fabric-cluster-creation-via-portal.md) for more information.

 ## Supported operating systems for clusters on Azure
 You are able to create clusters on VMs running these operating systems: